Tutorial: Run a load test to identify performance bottlenecks in a web app

 Custom Thread Groups and

 Throughput Shaping Timer.
 To open the script on your local Apache JMeter instance, you need to install both plugins.
 You can use the Apache JMeter Plugins Manager to do this.

-The Load Testing resource is a top-level resource for your load-testing activities.
+The Azure load testing resource is a top-level resource for your load-testing activities.
 This resource provides a centralized place to view and manage load tests, test results, and related artifacts.

-If you don't yet have a Load Testing resource, create one now:
+If you don't yet have an Azure load testing resource, create one now:

 Sign in to the Azure portal by using the credentials for your Azure subscription.

 Select the menu button in the upper-left corner of the portal, and then select + Create a resource.

 Use the search bar to find Azure Load Testing.